TechnionTDK/jbs-text2json/README.md

       import java.io.IOException;
       import static org.junit.Assert.*;

-each test has two parts
+Each test has two parts:
-1. runnig the parser
+1. Running the parser - which will parse your file and create an output json file in json/name_of_your_file/name_of_your_file.json .
-1. going over the Jsons
+1. Going over the Jsons - and retrieving subjects and fields from it in order to test them.

 #### running the parser has three phases:

-1. creating a new parser
+1. Creating a new parser
-1. creating a new BufferReader with the source file
+1. Creating a new BufferReader with the source file
-1. running the parser with the BufferReader and the destination folder
+1. Running the parser with the BufferReader and the destination folder

-  for example:
+  For example:

         MidrashRabaParser parser = new MidrashRabaParser();
         BufferedReader reader = TestUtils.getText("/midrashraba/tanach-midrashraba-" + bookNums[i] + ".txt");